sumedhreddy90/tb4_stereo_image_proc/README.md

                 ],
         condition=LaunchConfigurationEquals('model', 'standard'))
 ```
 3. Now, we got all the topics that supports our [stereo_image_proc](https://github.com/ros-perception/image_pipeline/tree/galactic/stereo_image_proc) package.
 Create a package with launch file that launches all the required nodes of stereo_image_proc package along with turtlebot4 ignition bringup package with rempapping of topics as launch arguments.
 The launch file is self explanatory and can be found at [tb4_stereo_image_proc](https://github.com/sumedhreddy90/tb4_stereo_image_proc/blob/main/tb4_stereo_image_proc/launch/tb4_image_proc_view.launch.py).
-Topics that are essential for generation of disparity and pointcloud2 are:
+Topics that are essential for generation of disparity and pointcloud2 are: (Make sure your stereo camera is publishing the below topics)
 ```
  /left/image_rect
  /left/camera_info
  /right/image_rect
  /right/camera_info
- left/image_rect_color
+ /left/image_rect_color
 ```

 # Intructions to reproduce the Tutorial